SapphicMoe/sapphic.moe/src/content/articles/using-cloudflare-r2-on-owncloud.md

 ## Preamble

-_This guide assumes you're running an instance of Owncloud on a Docker container using **docker-compose**._
+**💡 This guide assumes you're running an instance of Owncloud on a Docker container using `docker-compose`**.

 If you don't have an instance of Owncloud running on Docker, follow these steps: